A-Y12/VRV_Assignment/README.md

 - **CSV Report Generation**: Saves the analyzed data into a structured CSV file.

 ## Requirements:
--Python 3.6 or higher
+- Python 3.6 or higher
--Required Python modules:
+- Required Python modules:
-  -re
+  - re
-  -csv
+  - csv
-  -collections
+  - collections

 ## Installation:
 -Clone or download this repository to your local machine.